schnitzer-lab/EXTRACT-public/README.md

 * `temporal_corrupt_thresh` , `spatial_corrupt_thresh` : Spatial & temporal corruption indices (normalized to [`0`, `1`]) is calculated at each step of the alternating minimization routine.
 Images / traces that have an index higher than these are eliminated.
 Defaults : `0.7` & `0.7`.
 * `T_min_snr` : Cells with lower SNR value than `T_min_snr` will be eliminated.
 Default: `10`.

+We suggest to check `get_defaults.m` for further info on how to set these parameters.

 ### Cell checking